someobserver/recurgence/math/08-wisdom-function/index.md

 ### **8.1 Formal Motivation**

-Within RFT, recurgent structures are generative of semantic coherence and fertility.
+Recurgent structures are generative of semantic coherence and fertility.
 However, the same mechanisms that enable recursive propagation also introduce the potential for **recursive pathologies**, including:

 - Unbounded regress,
 - Formation of rigid or degenerate attractors,